How can I confirm that my site is sending pageviews or videostarts to Parse.ly?

 #Checking for videostarts

 To confirm that you’re tracking videos correctly, follow a similar workflow: Filter for “action=videostart” in your developer tools, press play on a video in your browser, and see if a “?rand” request appears below.
-Click on that request and scroll down to the “Query String Parameters” section.
+Click on that request and switch to the "Payload" tab and look in the “Query String Parameters” section.
 Check to see whether the “url” field matches the page on which the video is played, and confirm that the “metadata” field includes the attributes listed here.